Luyaochen1/glabapp_deploy/nginx/README.md

-The configure file to copy to nginx folder, see instrucion to start the flask service
+The configure files to copy to nginx folder, see instrucion to start the flask web server.